jonghall/ibmcloud-terraform-vpc/docs/terraform.md

 8. (optional) Review and change the following Terraform files as needed.

-    - [main.tf](../main.tf) defines  the VPC and network constructs such as address-blocks, subnets, and Gateways
+    - [main.tf](../main.tf) defines  the VPC and network constructs such as address-blocks, subnets, and Gateways for VPC
     - [network-acls.tf](../network-acls.tf) defines the ACLS assigned to the subnets
     - [securitygroups.tf](../securitygroups.tf) defines the security groups for the webapptier and dbtier.
     - [compute.tf](../compute.tf) provisions the webapptier and dbtier virtual servers
     - [cloud-init-dbtier.tf](../cloud-init-dbtier.tf) defines the cloud-init configuration for the dbtier servers
     - [cloud-init-webapptier.tf](../cloud-init-webapptier.tf) defines the cloud-init configuration for the webapptier servers
     - [lbaas.tf](../lbaas.tf) defines the Load Balancers, Listeners, and Pools of servers for the web application
-    - [cis.tf](../cis.tf) defines the Global Load Balancer, Listeners, and Pools and registers the URL
+    - [cis.tf](../cis.tf) defines the Global Load Balancer, Listeners, and Pools, DDOS Proxy and registers the URL with DNS
-    - [vpn.tf](../vpn.tf) defines the VPN connections from on-prem to the VPC
+    - [vpn.tf](../vpn.tf) defines the VPN service and connections from on-prem to the VPC
-    - [provider.tf](../provider.tf) defines the provider required variables
+    - [provider.tf](../provider.tf) defines the Terraform provider required variables
-    - [output.tf](../output.tf) defines what information is displayed upon completion of plan
+    - [output.tf](../output.tf) defines what information is output upon completion of plan

 9. Issue the following Terraform commands to execute the plan